jasonsiders/apex-database-layer/docs/DML.md

 Since the `MockDml` class does not actually manipulate records in the database, you cannot use SOQL to retrieve changes.
 Instead, use the MockDml `History` objects to retrieve records that were manipulated by a `MockDml` instance.

-A `History` object exists for each major DML operation, and are enumerated as `public static final` properties on the `MockDml` class:
+A `History` object exists for each major DML operation, and are enumerated as static properties on the `MockDml` class:

 -   `MockDml.CONVERTED`
 -   `MockDml.DELETED`